cloudfoundry/csb-brokerpak-azure/README.md

 The broker gets pushed into CloudFoundry as *cloud-service-broker-azure*  It will be necessary to bind a MySQL database to the broker to provide broker state storage.
 See [Azure Installation](./docs/azure-installation.md) docs for more info.

+## Broker
+The version of Cloud Service Broker to use with this brokerpak is encoded in the `go.mod` file.
+The make targets will use this version by default.